Dock Of The Bay | Chords + Lyrics

 Outro (whistle)

-||: G | G | G | E :||
+||: G | G (Gsus2) | G (Gsus2) | E7 :||

-Dock Of The Bay’s chords and progressions
+Dock Of The Bay Chords: Learn the progressions

 The chords Dock Of The Bay employs are not diatonic.
 We are in the key of G, but we wander outside constantly.

-The M8, which is usually the section that breaks away from the rest of the song is actually diatonic as it goes I – V – IV, or G – D – C. At the end of this section, we break the rules again as we get an F chord (bVIIx).
+The M8, which is usually the section that breaks away from the rest of the song is at first diatonic as it goes I – V – IV, or G5D5C.
+At the end of this section, we break the rules again as we get an F chord (bVIIx/backdoor dominant), like this:

 Finally, we have one more twist.
 During the outro, we move from G to E again, but instead of playing the chords for one bar each, we play G for three bars, and E for just one bar.
+That E is now also an E7, like this:

-(Sittin’ On) The Dock Of The Bay was Otis Redding’s final song
+(Sittin’ On) The Dock Of The Bay was Otis Redding’s final song!

 (Sittin’ On) The Dock Of The Bay was written by Otis Redding and Stax house band guitarist Steve Cropper.